 Continues the development of ultrasound skills in the clinical diagnostic environment.
-Students will scan abdominal, pelvic, obstetrical and superficial structures and participate in ultrasound guided
+Students will scan abdominal, pelvic, obstetrical and superficial structures and participate in ultrasound guided procedures.
+Emphasis is placed on increased scanning under preceptor supervision.

-Prerequisite: SONO 1122 (or SONO 112), SONO 1161 (or SONO 116), SONO 1182 (or SONO 118) and SONO 2101 (or SONO 210), all with grades of C or better
+Prerequisite: SONO 1122 (or SONO 112), SONO 1161 (or SONO 116), SONO 1182 (or SONO 118) and